MicrosoftDocs/dynamics-365-fraud-protection/content/poc-trial-overview.md

 Loss prevention requires you to map historical data and upload it in the Fraud Protection portal.
 The Dynamics 365 Fraud Protection team can work with you to understand the results of your data and instruct you on how to use the Loss Prevention solution to address specific challenges related to potential fraud risk scenarios.

-### Loss Prevention (Dynamics 365 Commerce & Fraud Protection Offline POC)
+### Loss Prevention (Dynamics 365 Commerce and Fraud Protection offline POC)

 If you are a D365 Commerce customer, you can easily import your data and generate Loss Prevention reports from the D365 Fraud Protection portal with just a few clicks.
 The Dynamics 365 Fraud Protection team can work with you to understand the results of your data and instruct you on how to use the Loss Prevention solution to address specific challenges related to potential fraud risk scenarios.
-To conduct this POC, refer to [Loss Prevention in Commerce](/dynamics365/commerce/dev-itpro/dfp#loss-prevention-in-commerce) to get started with the POC.
+To conduct this POC, refer to [Loss prevention in Commerce](/dynamics365/commerce/dev-itpro/dfp#loss-prevention-in-commerce) to get started with the POC.